-- When traveling you can send messages or photos to your friends and family at home.
+- When traveling you can send messages or photos to your friends and family at home who have the APP.

-- In the US, What's App works on my phone everywhere that I have Tmobile service or WIFI
+- In the US, the Apps work on my phone everywhere that I have Tmobile service or WIFI

-- When I'm in South America, What's App works with WIFI only.
+- When I'm in South America, the Apps work with WIFI only.
 All hotels and most restaurants have free wifi.

 These apps have truly changed the way we do business.
 The cost and convenience of communicating with our local teams in South America as well as our groups when they're on the go is so easy now, that I'm afraid we take it for granted.
 But in case anyone "up there" is listening.
 Let me assure you we are grateful!